awsdocs/aws-kms-developer-guide/doc_source/kms-alias.md

 ## Using aliases in your applications<a name="alias-using"></a>

 You can use an alias to represent a CMK in your application code\.
-The `KeyId` parameter in the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation and in all [cryptographic operations](concepts.md#cryptographic-operations) accepts an alias name or alias ARN\.
+The `KeyId` parameter in the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) and [GetPublicKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetPublicKey.html) operations and in all [cryptographic operations](concepts.md#cryptographic-operations) accepts an alias name or alias ARN\.

 For example, the following `GenerateDataKey` command uses an alias name \(`alias/finance`\) to identify a CMK\.
 The alias name is the value of the `KeyId` parameter\.

 ```
-$ aws kms generate-data-key --key-id alias/finance
+$ aws kms generate-data-key --key-id alias/finance --key-spec AES_256
 ```

 One of the most powerful uses of aliases is in applications that run in multiple AWS Regions\.
 For example, you might have a global application that uses an RSA [asymmetric CMK](symm-asymm-concepts.md#asymmetric-cmks) for signing and verification\.